mathematicalthinking/encompass/README.md

 Instructions for getting started with this setup, are located [Github Repo](http://github.com/mathematicalthinking/encompass)

 ## Local Development Environment Setup

+ **N.B.
+These instructions are outdated and will not work with the new Single Sign On system that integrates EnCOMPASS with [VMT](https://github.com/mathematicalthinking/vmt).
+We hope to have updated instructions posted in the near future.**

 1. Fork this repo ([instructions](https://github.com/mathematicalthinking/encompass/blob/master/docs/GitForkRepo.md))
 2. Install node version 8+